Extreme DUI in Arizona (.15 and .20 BAC)

 - Fines and costs in excess of $7,000

-- 90 day license suspension.
+- 90 day license suspension (if there was no admin per se suspension).
 A restricted license is available after 30 days.

 - May be ordered to perform community service (restitution)